streamsets/tutorials/tutorial-spark-transformer-scala/readme.md

       new TransformResult(result.toJavaRDD(), new JavaPairRDD[Record, String](errors))
     }

+Your code should look like [this](https://gist.github.com/metadaddy/e793c2fc09109616b2af673c10cdadd6) when you're done.

-Finally, repeat the process of building the project, copying `target/scala-2.10/spark_transformer_2.10-1.0.jar` to `/opt/extras/streamsets-datacollector-cdh_5_9-lib/lib` (or the appropriate location on your machine) and restart SDC.
+Finally, copy `target/scala-2.10/spark_transformer_2.10-1.0.jar` to `/opt/extras/streamsets-datacollector-cdh_5_9-lib/lib` (or the appropriate location on your machine) and restart SDC.

 Preview the pipeline again and you will see that, this time, a new field has been added to each record, containing the credit card type: